zacharyweiss/zacharyweiss.github.io/src/index.md

 Howdy!
 I'm Zach, a Data Scientist with a background in Mechanical Engineering.
 Of late, I've been decarbonizing fertilizer production at [ReMo Energy](http://remo.energy/), and consulting on safe healthcare AI at [Sample](https://samplehc.com/).

 Incorrigibly curious, overly prone to nerdsniping.
-Recent rabbit holes have included: building IOT soil moisture sensors for my plants, classification and analytics on my cats' litter box usage, TPMS transmission recording & point-process modeling, solver-guided function synthesis for blackbox key derivation function reconstruction, reverse-engineering (and writing a parser for) Boston's transit fare media (CharlieCards), and migrating to a fully declarative & reproducible OS setup (NixOS).
+Recent rabbit holes have included: building IOT soil moisture sensors for my plants, classification and analytics on my cats' litter box usage, TPMS transmission sniffing & point-process modeling, solver-guided function synthesis for blackbox key derivation function reconstruction, reverse-engineering (and writing a parser for) Boston's transit fare media (CharlieCards), and migrating to a fully declarative & reproducible OS setup (NixOS).

 <div style="overflow:hidden">
 <figure class="avatar" style="float:right">